leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 .. note::

-	*The above gives 10 jobs (on different nodes); each job uses 1 worker process and 4 threads; memory per worker is now 2GB!
+	*The above gives 10 jobs (on different nodes); each job uses 1 worker process and 4 threads; memory limit per worker is now 2GB!
 But total memory is still 2GB x 10 (jobs) = 20GB; total cores  is still 40.*

 At this point it's important to make clear that a worker is a Python object and node in a dask Cluster that serves two purposes: serve data, and perform computations.
 Jobs are resources submitted to, and managed by, the LSF job queueing system.
 In dask-jobqueue, a single job may include one or more workers.